himaatluri/healthcare-fraud-identification-using-PCA-anomaly-detection/README.md

 6. Navigate to the **model-tar.gz** and delete it by using **Actions** menu.![Delete Model](./images/delete-model.png)
 6. Navigate to the training data file **healthcare_fraud_identification_feature_store** and delete it by using **Actions** menu.![Delete Training Data](./images/delete-training-data.png)
 7. After all the objects are deleted in the bucket.
 Go ahead and delete the bucket using the Actions menu.![Delete Bucket](./images/delete-bucket.png)

-## Complete the Survey
-1. Complete the survey on your mobile app.